-A Digital Literacy Specials is available in the Youth Computer Lab to provide assistance with the Internet and Digital Media Lab.
+A Digital Literacy Specialist is available in the Youth Computer Lab to provide assistance with the Internet and Digital Media Lab.
 Youth Services librarians and staff are available to provide assistance with the preschool, game, and homework computers.

 Classes are offered in the Digital Media Lab.
 See the Youth Program Calendar for details.

 The Youth Services Department offers several online and computer resources to help students with their homework.